dcdavidcheung/pokedex/README.md

 Need main screen to allow user to select which feature to use
 Height comparison, ability to add, change, and remove pokemon
 Completed pokedex entry
-Guess that pokemon with black silohette
+Guess that pokemon with black silhouette
+Guess that pokemon with negative space (Allow user to see some features => easier version)
 Guess the shiny with differing color shading
 Display all pokemon of a certain type
 Be able to use session cookies to store longest streak of correct answers for guessing features, independent scores